An intensive examination of selected precepts and principles which have influenced the practice of filmmaking and its critical evaluation.

 Reading Television

 Fundamental to contemporary cultural studies is the recognition that the meaning, form and value of cultural products, such as situation comedies, soap operas, and advertisements, cannot be separated from the social context in which they are produced and received.
 The course will explore such questions as: What are the genre conventions?
 How do different individuals and communities use and value television products?
 To what extent do television products promote resistance and change and to what extent do they preserve the status quo?
 Students will apply several frameworks to selected products in order to analyse how the product works in relation to individuals and communities.
-Same as Ryerson Graduate Communication & Culture 925.
+Same as Toronto Metropolitan University Graduate Communication & Culture 925.

 Instructional Format: SEMR